-The spell doesn't take into account any possible circumstances that might change the outcome, such
+The spell doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional spells or the loss or gain of a companion.
 If you cast the spell two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
 The DM makes this roll in secret.